SkyLink: A Large Vision-Language Model Driven Re-ranking Framework for Cross-View UAV geolocalization: Introduction

 This paper validates the effectiveness of the proposed method by evaluating SkyLink under task settings, based on combinations of three retrievers (Sample4geo~\cite{Deuser_2023_ICCV}, SDPL~\cite{10587023}, MCCG~\cite{10185134}) and two benchmark datasets (University-1652~\cite{DBLP:conf/mm/ZhengWY20}, SUES-200~\cite{DBLP:journals/tcsv/ZhuYYWYH23}).
 The results demonstrate that the retriever combinations with SkyLink as a plugin achieve comprehensive improvements in metrics such as recall rate and average precision.
 Furthermore, extensive ablation studies confirm the effectiveness of each proposed component, while hyperparameter sensitivity analysis provides profound insights into model stability.
 Our contributions can be summarized as follows:

 \begin{itemize} \item We propose SkyLink, a novel plug-and-play LVLM-based framework for cross-view UAV geolocalization that jointly models interactions across UAV and satellite views within a unified representation space.
 This joint modeling improves relevance scoring via fine-grained cross-view correspondences, overcoming limitations of prior heuristic measures in the literature. \item We construct and release SkyRank datasets for cross-view geolocalization.
 SkyRank is curated to support the training of ranking-based methods.
 By releasing this derived benchmark, we aim to provide a useful resource for further exploration in cross-view geolocalization and related fields. \item Extensive experiments are conducted within a single task setting, involving combinations of three retrievers and two benchmark datasets.
-The results demonstrate that SkyLink comprehensively enhances the retrieval performance of the retrievers. \item We propose a novel dynamic relation-aware loss function, which leverages soft labels to deliver more granular supervisory signals and mitigates the severe penalty imposed on near-positive pairs. \end{itemize}
+The results demonstrate that SkyLink comprehensively enhances the retrieval performance of the retrievers.